samullen/presentations/telemetry_by_the_numbers/presentation.md

 - M&M: What we mean by measurements and metrics
 - Good v Bad: What makes a good metric and how to spot bad ones
 - Telemetry: A brief summary of how to use Telemetry and Telemetry Metrics
-- With that out of the way...
+- Now that we have that covered...

 ---